cdoremus/MyNotes/Sabbathday Lake Association.md

 We would also have to factor in approximately $40 for envelopes.
 Mailing would cost more - first class flat is $1.22.per unit.
 So $183 for mailing 150 units.
 Total for 150 mailed would be approximately $565.

+# Newsletters

+## Summer Fall Newsletter
+### Articles & Pics
+Article on Summer Party
+- Maybe part of President's report

+Article on local weather stations.

+Pic by Bill Fichtell
+- Him and granddaughter

+Pics from Chris
+- IPP group
+- Water quality sampling
-# Corrections to Winter spring newsletter
+## Corrections to Winter spring newsletter
 ### Chris Ricardi's article
 - The last line in the first full paragraph in the second column contains "that we can be made".
 Just remove the "we" from that sentence.
 - The last line in the article contains the phrase "in a VP".
 Change that to "in as VP".